oktadev/okta-blog/_source/_posts/2019-04-26-tutorial-build-universal-apps-with-nuxt.md

 image: blog/featured/okta-vue-bottle-headphones.jpg
 type: conversion
 changelog:
 - 2021-03-31: Updated to use Nuxt/Auth.
 Setup now uses Okta CLI.
+You can see changes made in the [example app on GitHub](https://github.com/oktadeveloper/okta-universals-apps-with-nuxt/pull/16) and [this blog post](https://github.com/oktadeveloper/okta-blog/pull/647).
 ---

 Reducing the time between a user clicking your application and the content being displayed is vital.
 Optimized images?
 Check!
 Minified CSS?
 Check!
 Minified JS?
 Check!
 But if your application is a single page app (or SPA) there is a large bundle of JavaScript that must reach the user before the site can be rendered.